Max Starcke Park

 Seguin Paddling Trail (Lake Seguin): This is a four mile paddling trail designed for beginning or novice paddlers, with no shuttle or portage necessary.
 Float time is 1-3 hours (depending on time spent on river, water level, flow rate and wind speed).

-Seguin Paddling Trail (Lake Nolte/Meadow Lake): With two different access points, this paddling trail on the Guadalupe River offers paddlers a variety of opportunities to create their own trip from 2.6 miles up to 8.4 miles in length.
+Seguin Paddling Trail (Lake Nolte/Meadow Lake): Access at Max Starcke Park East.
+With two different access points, this paddling trail on the Guadalupe River offers paddlers a variety of opportunities to create their own trip from 2.6 miles up to 8.4 miles in length.
 This trail is perfect for beginners since no shuttle is needed.